 Quercus Acutissima – Sawtooth Oak

 The leaves of the Sawtooth Oak are four to eight inches long.
 They are shiny green in the summer and turn brown in the fall.
 They often stay on the tree most of the winter.
 The tree produces 1-inch acorns with caps as the fruit of the tree.
 The acorn takes 18 months to mature.
-Birds often eat the acorns.
-This medium sized tree grows quickly.
-The bark is dark gray with furrows.
+Birds often eat acorns.
+This medium-sized tree proliferates; The bark is dark gray with furrows.
 It is planted in North America and Europe.
-This tree makes an excellent shade tree for homes, apartment building, condos or offices building.
-The perfect tree to put in a picnic or barbecue area.
+This tree makes an excellent shade tree for homes, apartment buildings, condos, or offices building—the perfect tree to put in a picnic or barbecue area.

 Mature Height:40′-60′ high